Tolga745/DSA210_Carbon_Footprint/README.md

      **CO2 Emissions (kg) = Fuel Consumption (liters) × Emission Factor (kg CO2/liter)**.
    - The emission factor for gasoline is approximately 2.31 kg CO2/liter.

-6. **Day of the Week**:
-   - Information to distinguish whether the trip occurred on a weekday or weekend.

 ---

 ## Plan